jQwout/edc/README.md

-# tedu-android
+# Showcase

-monorep for android projects
+Showcase for mvvm project